swift365/CFProgressHUD/README.md

 1. Add a pod entry for CFProgressHUD to your Podfile `pod 'CFProgressHUD', '~> 0.1.0'`
 2. Install the pod(s) by running `pod install`.
-3. Include CFProgressHUD wherever you need it with `#import "CFProgressHUD.h"`.

 ## Installation